Encoder-Free Human Motion Understanding via Structured Motion Descriptions: Introduction

 \section{Introduction}

-Understanding human motion from skeletal data is a fundamental problem in computer vision, encompassing tasks such as motion question answering (QA) and motion captioning.
-Motion QA~\citep{endo2023humanmotionqa, liu2024imore} requires answering natural language questions about a given motion sequence, such as identifying which body part is moving, in which direction, or what action is being performed, demanding fine-grained spatio-temporal reasoning over joint-level motion details.
+Understanding human motion from skeletal data, typically represented as sequences of 2D or 3D body joints connected by bones over time, is a fundamental problem in computer vision, underpinning tasks such as motion question answering (QA) and motion captioning.
+Motion QA~\citep{endo2023humanmotionqa, liu2024imore} entails answering questions about a given motion sequence, such as which body part is moving, in which direction, or what action is being performed, which requires fine-grained spatiotemporal reasoning over joint-level motion details.
 Motion captioning~\citep{guo2022t2m, chen2024motiongpt3} requires generating a natural language description that summarizes the overall motion content, bridging the gap between low-level skeletal data and high-level semantic understanding.
 The rapid advancement of large language models (LLMs) has motivated recent efforts to tackle these tasks with LLMs, leveraging their world knowledge and reasoning capabilities for natural language interaction with motion data.

-Most of existing LLM-based approaches to these tasks~\citep{chen2024motiongpt3, wu2025mgmotionllm, jiang2024motiongpt, chen2024motionllm, wang2024motiongpt2} follow an encoder-based paradigm: a learned motion encoder projects joint position sequences into the LLM's token embedding space, either through discrete tokenization via VQ-VAE~\citep{jiang2024motiongpt, wu2025mgmotionllm}, continuous latent encoding via VAE~\citep{chen2024motiongpt3}, or linear projection~\citep{chen2024motionllm}, following the multi-modal alignment framework established in vision-language models (VLMs) ~\citep{liu2024llava}.
-These methods have driven substantial progress, yet the reliance on cross-modal representation and alignment introduces practical considerations: the motion encoder and alignment module are typically trained through multi-stage pipelines with paired motion-text data, the resulting system is coupled to a specific LLM backbone, and the learned motion tokens are not directly human-readable.
+Most of these LLM-based approaches ~\citep{chen2024motiongpt3, wu2025mgmotionllm, jiang2024motiongpt, chen2024motionllm, wang2024motiongpt2} follow an encoder-based paradigm: a learned motion encoder projects sequences of joint positions into the LLM's token embedding space, using either discrete tokenization via VQ-VAE~\citep{jiang2024motiongpt, wu2025mgmotionllm}, continuous latent encoding via VAE~\citep{chen2024motiongpt3}, or linear projection~\citep{chen2024motionllm}, following the multi-modal alignment framework established in vision-language models (VLMs) ~\citep{liu2024llava}.
+These methods have driven substantial progress, yet the reliance on cross-modal representation and alignment introduces practical considerations: the motion encoder and alignment module are typically trained through multi-stage pipelines with paired motion-text data, the resulting system is coupled to a specific LLM backbone, and the learned motion tokens are not human-readable.

+As illustrated in Fig.~\ref{fig:pipeline}, we take an encoder-free approach by introducing Structured Motion Description (SMD): a deterministic, rule-based conversion from joint-position sequences into structured natural-language text, which is then fed directly to LLMs.
+This idea leverages the fact that LLMs, pretrained on vast corpora, already encode extensive knowledge of body parts, spatial directions, and movement semantics~\citep{li2025llmmotion}.
+By replacing learned motion embeddings with descriptive text, SMD enables LLMs to process motion in their native modality.